-In the case of burns of multiple sites of the same degree, select the site with the larger body surface as the MRDx/main problem.

-All parameters remaining the same, select burns requiring grafting over burns not requiring grafting as the MRDx/main problem.
+- In the presence of multiple burns of several sites, select the burn site of the most severe degree as the MRDx/main problem. - In the case of burns of multiple sites of the same degree, select the site with the larger body surface as the MRDx/main problem. - All parameters remaining the same, select burns requiring grafting over burns not requiring grafting as the MRDx/main problem.